 Other available Wi-Fi security protocols are WEP and WPA, which are outdated but still better than no wireless security at all if you’re using an older router.
 But if that’s the case, it’s definitely time to upgrade to a new router.

-Keeping your router’s firmware up to date can improve its performance as well as its security.
-These updates can increase your router’s efficiency, patch any bugs in the system software, and fix known vulnerabilities.
-Most home networking companies keep up with router firmware updates for several years after the router’s initial release.
+Like every other operating system you use, keep your router’s firmware version current.
+Firmware updates increase your router’s efficiency, patch any bugs, and fix known vulnerabilities.
+Most router manufacturers keep up with firmware updates for several years after the router’s initial release.

 Disable unnecessary features

 There are a few convenient router features that are built for convenience but not security:

 WPS lets you connect devices to your Wi-Fi network without entering a password.
 All you do is press a button or enter an eight-digit pin to connect the new device to your Wi-Fi network.
 Convenient, right?
 That convenience allows a hacker to use a brute-force attack to figure out the PIN and take control of the router—they don’t need to access the WPS button.
 Disable this feature immediately.